-A. FREESTANDI NG SIGNS Pole Sign A permanent freestanding sign supported by one (1) or more uprights, poles or braces placed in or upon the ground surface and not attached to any building.
+A. FREESTANDING SIGNS Pole Sign A permanent freestanding sign supported by one (1) or more uprights, poles, or braces placed in or upon the ground surface and not attached to any building.
 Such sign may also be commonly known as a pylon sign.
 Ground Sign A permanent freestanding sign other than a pole or pylon sign, not attached to a building, which is placed upon or supported by the ground independently of any other structure.
 Such sign may also be known as a monument sign.
-B. BUILDING SIG GNS Awning sign A building sign that is mounted or painted on or attached to an awning and does not project vertically above or horizontally beyond the physical dimensions of such awning.
+B. BUILDING SIG ŇS Building Sign All awning signs, marquee signs, projecting signs, wall signs, or window signs Awning sign A building sign that is mounted or painted on or attached to an awning and does not project vertically above or horizontally beyond the physical dimensions of such awning.
 Marquee Sign A building sign attached to a marquee, canopy or awning projecting from or supported by the building at main entrances.
 Projecting Sign A building sign which projects more than 18 inches from and is supported by a wall of a building and does not extend beyond the minimum required setback line or into and over street right-of-way, and not less than 8.5 feet at its lowest point, above sidewalk or ground level.
 Wall Sign (Facia Sign) A building sign which is attached directly to a building wall and which does not extend more than eighteen (18) inches from nor above the roof line or beyond the limits of the outside wall, with the exposed face of the sign in a plane parallel to the building wall.
 Window Sign A building sign affixed to, in contact with, or inside a window; installed for purposes of viewing from outside the premises.
 This does not include merchandise located in a window.